-This Roasted Beetroot and Halloumi Salad Has a Rich, Deep Colour with Delicious Flavours.
+This Roasted Beetroot Salad with Halloumi Has a Rich, Deep Colour with Delicious Flavours.
 The Crunch of The Pistachio and The Sweetness of The Pomegranate Glaze Will Make This A Showstopper.

 What Is Halloumi Cheese?